 Modern Addiction Recovery: How were you first introduced to TM?

 Lincoln: Maharishi Mahesh Yogi the Founder of TM came to Harvard in 1966, and I heard him give a talk.
 The idea of transcending sounded very familiar to me.
 This kind of meditation is so easy, and you always transcend.
 My grades got better, and I was happier.
 Those years were tough, but my life was improving through TM.

 MAR: How did you first meet Bill Wilson?

-Lincoln: Six to eight people, including Bill, his wife Lois, Helen Wynn, and her son Shep, attended a small meeting at Bill’s house to learn about TM from me.
+Lincoln: Six to eight people, including Bill, his wife Lois, Helen Wynn, and her son Shep, attended a small meeting at Bill’s house to learn about transcendental meditation from me.
 The personal instruction to TM takes about an hour.
 I taught Bill in his bedroom and left him alone to do his first meditation.
 When I came back to get him, he was gone.
 I came downstairs and asked, “Has anyone seen Bill?”
 Just then the door burst open and Bill came in yelling, “This thing works!”

 Despite Bill’s emphysema, he had left his room through a back staircase, run up and down the stairs, and then went outside and took some deep breaths of cold winter, night air —something not always a good idea when you are suffering from emphysema.

 The reason this worked for him was that when you do TM, the mind settles down to finer levels.
 As mind and body are completely connected, the mind takes the body with it to a very deep state of rest, often deeper than the deepest level of deep sleep.
 Even his first 20 minute meditation allowed his body to relax so much that the circulation in his lungs improved and opened up.